Islands (Mike Oldfield album)

-Music videos, producers and singers
+Background

 Islands was also released as a full-length VHS video album.
 For each track a video was made and released, often mixing state of the art (for the time) computer-generated images with real life images.
 This was released as part of The Wind Chimes video.

 The album boasts the largest number of co-producers out of all of Oldfield's work; production was handled by Michael Cretu (later of Enigma fame), Geoffrey Downes, Tom Newman, Simon Phillips, Alan Shacklock, and Oldfield himself.
 Singers on the album are Bonnie Tyler, Kevin Ayers, Anita Hegerland, Max Bacon, and Jim Price.

+"Flying Start" was released as the third single from Islands on 1 February 1988.
+It features Kevin Ayers on vocals who had collaborated with Oldfield in his band, the Whole World, even prior to Oldfield's debut album, Tubular Bells.
+Oldfield used a Danelectro Coral sitar on this song, an instrument that does not feature on many of Oldfield's releases.
+A different version of the song produced by Colin Fairley was also released on Kevin Ayers' own album Falling Up in February 1988.
+The music video features various computer generated elements.

 Album artwork

 The UK front cover artwork was of a tropical island, and hidden in the surrounding sea is a large number of hand shapes.
 The hand images are based on a still frame from the longform video released at the same time as the album; a couple of scenes in the video, which was mainly filmed in Bali, feature a group of natives performing a ritualistic dance which involves hand-waving movements.
 The American cover is completely different; it displays two cube shapes.
 The photography on the back of the US version was by Jerry Uelsmann.